Please use the tabs below to check information relevant to your day...

 Students, you must be in your specified seat no later than 20 minutes before the start of the ceremony.
 Ushers will be checking your name and seat number to confirm your attendance.
 This is in order to ensure your name is read out in the correct order as you cross the stage.
 If you are not in your seat, you will not be confirmed in attendance and your name will be removed from this list.

-Late arrivals will be redirected to alternative seats and will cross the stage after the main cohort.
-In order to ensure a smooth procession for yourself and all of your fellow students please be in your seat in good time.
-You will need your ticket to enter the auditorium.
+If you are a late arrival, you may not be able to take part in the ceremony.
+If the procession has yet to begin but the ceremony itself has started you may be redirected to alternative seats to cross the stage after the main cohort.
+This is not guaranteed so in order to ensure a smooth procession for yourself and all of your fellow students please be in your seat in good time.

 For students or guests with mobility difficulties this entrance has a lift that can take you or guests to any level of the RFH.